Time to take Ostapenko seriously for Wimbledon title - Wilander

-LONDON Latvia's Jelena Ostapenko is one of the best "finishers" in tennis and should be considered a favourite for the Wimbledon title, according to former world number one Mats Wilander.
+LONDON (Reuters) - Latvia's Jelena Ostapenko is one of the best "finishers" in tennis and should be considered a favourite for the Wimbledon title, according to former world number one Mats Wilander.

 The 20-year-old was unseeded when she turned the women's game upside down with her incredible run to the French Open title -- thumping 54 winners and taking the last five games of a riveting three-set final to stun Romanian Simona Halep.